Boostrap version of Python-2.7 for Windows.

 Command Prompt window either by navigating All Programs -> Accessories -> Command Prompt

-or by simply typing CMD
+or by simply typing CMDin the Search box.

 In the Windows Command Prompt type python -m ensurepip